nukadelic/unity-application-spacewarp/README.md

 ### Config

+* The scene in the screen shot can be found in `Assets/Example/Scenes/SampleScene.unity`
 * The project already contains the oculus plugin version 35.0 ( only contains the VR folder as per the minimal requirments )
 * All the project settings are allready setup to be Spacewarp ready
 * Shader graph seems to be working as expected